Babies Pulling Ears: Top Reasons, Treatment & When To Worry

 • Antibiotics and antifungals: If the cause is an ear infection, and it doesn’t resolve after watchful waiting, the doctor may prescribe antibiotics or antifungals.
 Oral antibiotics along with antibiotic ear drops could be prescribed in severe cases.
 Antifungal ointments and ear drops could be prescribed to control the spread of infection in the case of swimmer’s ears.

-• Medications for respiratory infections: Upper respiratory infections, such as the common cold, can be managed with acetaminophen or ibuprofen prescribed by the doctor.
+• Medications for respiratory infections: Upper respiratory infections, such as common cold in babies, can be managed with acetaminophen or ibuprofen prescribed by the doctor.
 It may help subdue mucus secretion and prevent exacerbation of ear irritation.
 Infections due to bacteria could be treated with antibiotics.

 • Removal of the foreign body: If ear pulling is due to a foreign body, the doctor may inspect the ear canal and remove the foreign body.